-Considering what is takes for new tickets to make it into this report, and that there needs to be a patch already attached, the reporters submitting tickets that end up here typically do already have a fairly good feel for the ticket properties and how they should be set.
-However, this is one of those exceptions to the rule, you need to be much more critical of this in other workflows.
+Considering what is involved for new tickets to be included in this report, the reporters submitting tickets listed here usually have a fairly good feel for the ticket properties and how they should be set.
+However, this is one of those exceptions to the rule – you will need to be much more critical of this in other workflows.

-The most common problem you need to keep an eye on for in this workflow though are tickets that have been submitted as a “defect”, but in reality, the issue (and patch) is actually an enhancement or a feature request.
-If the ticket describes new functionality or even a change to existing functionality that is working perfectly fine (but maybe not in the most ideal way), then the ticket types needs to be set as an enhancement (in the case of a change/addition to an existing component), or as a feature request (in the case of entirely new features).
-If this happens, fix the ticket type, and move on to the next bug.
+The most common problem you need to watch for in this workflow are tickets that have been submitted as a defect, but in reality, the issue (and patch) is actually an enhancement or a feature request.
+If the ticket describes new functionality, or even a change to existing functionality that is working perfectly fine (but perhaps not in the most ideal way), then the ticket type needs to be set as an enhancement (in the case of a change/addition to an existing component), or as a feature request (in the case of entirely new features).
+If this happens, fix the ticket type, and move on to the next ticket.

-If the ticket is actually a bug, you need to confirm that the reported bug is in fact a bug that can be reproduced.
+If the ticket is actually a bug, you need to confirm that the reported bug is, in fact, one that can be reproduced.

 You should always test for the bug using a SVN trunk checkout of WordPress.
 In the rare cases of critical bugs and regressions, then you should also test for the bug in the latest stable release of WordPress too.

-- The patch does not apply cleanly, or does not follow coding standards. (also add the “needs-refresh” keyword for this case)
+- The patch does not apply cleanly, or does not follow the coding standards.
+Add the needs-refresh keyword for this case.

 - The patch does not fix the bug.
-This seems obvious, but some patches might not have been written for the development version of WordPress (and still apply cleanly) where things have changed, or might only fix the bug under a specific version of PHP and MySQL, or won’t fix the bug in multisite.
+This seems obvious, but some patches might not have been written for the development version of WordPress, yet still apply cleanly where things have changed.
+The patch might only fix the bug under a specific version of PHP and MySQL, or won’t fix the bug in multisite.

-- The patch introduces new error or warning messages. (remember to test with debug turned on)
+- The patch introduces new errors or warning messages.
+Remember to test with debug turned on.